-We keep employees informed about what is happening across the business using a variety of media, including our intranet, email and employee app, through podcasts, newsletters, leadership blogs and trade union forums, and also through leadership briefing and team meetings where we seek to listen to employees’ views and opinions.
+We keep employees informed about what is happening across the business using a variety of channels, including our employee app, intranet, email, through podcasts, newsletters, leadership blogs and trade union forums, and also through virtual and face-to-face leadership briefing and team meetings where we seek to listen to employees’ views and opinions.
 Employees are encouraged to share their views through our channels and employee surveys.
 We also engage with trade unions in Australia and the UK and labour unions in the US.

-We work very closely with the men and women who use our products and services, in some instances our people work alongside them at their facilities or bases.
-We also engage through regular dialogue and face-to-face meetings.
+We work very closely with the people who use our products and services, in some instances our people work alongside them at their facilities or bases.
+We also engage through regular dialogue, virtual and face-to-face meetings.

-Our suppliers and an effective, efficient and sustainable supply chain are essential to enable us to deliver for our customers and end users so we engage with them through performance reviews, forums, regular dialogue and best practice sharing.
+Our suppliers and an effective, efficient and sustainable supply chain are essential to enable us to deliver for our customers and end-users.
+We engage with them through performance reviews, forums, regular dialogue and best practice sharing.

 We benefit from partnering with other organisations to leverage expertise or technology so that we can offer the best possible products and services to our customers.
-We engage with partners through regular dialogue and face-to-face meetings, forums and conferences and integrated project teams.
+We engage with partners through regular dialogue, virtual and face-to-face meetings, forums and conferences and integrated project teams.